tkhamez/neucore-discord-plugin/README.md

 Next

 - Added Discord user ID and EVE character ID to some error messages, e.g. if a kick failed.
+- The nickname is now removed if there is no longer a main character on Core.

 Version 1.0.0, 2022-04-23